Apply

 Herbarium List of Specimens & Digitization

 The Herbarium is also in the early stages of digitizing the Saskatchewan vascular plants.
-We are scanning the specimens at 1600 dpi and will eventually make the scans available on a server.
-Some examples of scans of accessions (at a lower resolution) are available here.
+We are scanning the specimens at 1600 dpi and will eventually make the scans available on Canadensys and Global Biodiversity Information Facility (GBIF).
+Some examples of scans of accessions (at a lower resolution) are available here, and further details about the digitization are available here.

 Ledingham Herbarium in the Media & Community